-healthy lifestyles.
+Three-fourths of all adults in the United States regularly take prescription medicines which are remarkable aids to maintaining healthy lifestyles.
 When taking these lifesaving components, it is essential not to manage them unless you are a health professional.
 I am, but I always use my doctor’s management for my meds without alteration.

 Generic medications are rigorously tested by the FDA to be sure they are identical to branded meds and that they are absorbed the same by the body.
 YES, SAME.
-Since generics average costing one-fifth as much, ask your doctor if they are available and will meet your needs.
+Since generics average costs one-fifth as much, ask your doctor if they are available and will meet your needs.

 Choose to use one pharmacy so medications are checked to be certain they won’t interact badly.
-You can get to know the pharmacist as trained medical professionals; they can certainly be helpful to you.
+You can get to know the pharmacist as a trained medical professional; they can certainly be helpful to you.
 Also, the pharmacist can tell you which over-the-counter (OTC) meds they recommend because not all are the same and might interact with your prescription meds.
 Be sure to ask about the safety of OTCs for you before taking meds for a cold.

 You can also ask your pharmacist to get all your medicine on the same refill schedule.
 This will help you manage your medication